An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 waitForKey waits for a key to be pressed, and returns it. pressAnyKeyToContinue gives an optional prompt and is used when you don't need to know which key was pressed.

-maincall pressAnyKeyToContinue(true)print "OK, press A or B"let mykey be waitForKey()print "That was {mykey}"end main
+call pressAnyKeyToContinue(true)print "OK, press A or B"let mykey be waitForKey()print "That was {mykey}"

 The TextFileReader class is used to read textual data from a file.